NishantIyer/main3/pages/index.md

   <a href="https://www.linkedin.com/in/n1sh/" target="_blank"><span op75 i-simple-icons-linkedin /> Linkedin</a>
 </p>

-From an early age, I demonstrated an innate proclivity for computer science and information technology.
-At just 7 years old, I was actively engaged in robotic systems engineering, designing and constructing autonomous bots on a weekly basis for academic exhibitions.
-This whetted my appetite for more sophisticated technical pursuits across a range of domains.
-Through diligent self-study and an unquenchable thirst for knowledge, I rapidly acquired proficiency in numerous programming languages, networking protocols, cloud platforms, virtualization technologies, and other concepts.
+As an individual with a precocious interest in computers since the age of 7, I have developed a deep passion for the field of IT.
+Starting with building [robotic systems](https://drive.google.com/drive/folders/1idyy4DyDHI7uGDj3E00iVGRDthxPJJ2b?usp=drive_link) for my school every week, I slowly diverged into various domains.
+Through self-mastery and consistent self-learning, I have established a strong foundation in numerous technical concepts.

 I possess programming proficiency in Python, a little bit of JavaScript, and have a working knowledge of C and Java.
-I possess deep competencies in systems programming, having contributed extensively to open source projects like the fedora in pagure.
-Networking is another forte, including netowrk configuration and managment, and network security mechanisms.
-Lately, I have been working a lot around remote connection protocols and got quite good grasp of concepts there.
-In cloud computing, I have production-level experience with prominent landscapes of AWS and Alibaba Cloud.
-Having experience of over 1 year in developing and maintaining highly available and fault-tolerant distributed systems.
-I have authored dozens of open source complex cloud-based solutions handling massive scale and throughput.
-Virtualization is the dearest of mine.
-I have designed and implemented VDI environments in financial networks , hypervisor clusters using KVM and Xen, and contributed to development of many marketplace docker repo's at Alibaba.
-My work in blockchain technology runs deep, having been an early contributor to Ethereum, Hyperledger, and other leading platforms where I have developed many utilities.
+[Networking and management](https://nishantiyer.netlify.app/projects#networking) and configurations for app security and containers are among my top skills.

+[Cloud computing](https://nishantiyer.netlify.app/projects#cloud) is another area where I have gained competence.
+With a comprehensive understanding of platforms like AWS and Alibaba Cloud, I can address resource allocation challenges and construct HA and FT decentralized ledgers.
+I have also built many projects on Alibaba Cloud; you can check them out on [my GitHub](https://github.com/NishantIyer).

+Virtualization is a field I love a lot and play around with, having experience in the configuration and development of VDIs for financial networks.
+I can also build efficient virtualized environments using Qemu and KVM.

-I am also proficient in managing and developing Linux environments and have a particular fondness for Arch, including shell scripting.
+I have worked in the field of blockchain for 2 years, actively contributing to open-source organizations like [Ethereum](https://ethereum.org) and [Cardano Community](https://cardano.org).
+This has involved developing a lightweight trading bot and a few backend API frameworks.
+I am also proficient in managing and developing [Linux environments](https://pagure.io/user/nishantiyer) and have a particular fondness for Arch, including shell scripting.

-I have also immersed myself in the field of Bot Development and transformer models, having developed many Discord and Telegram bots.
-I have also created a few transformer models and implemented them for various utilities.
+I have also immersed myself in the field of Bot Development and transformer models, having developed many [Discord](https://nishantiyer.netlify.app/projects#bots-nlp-transformers) and Telegram bots.
+I have also created a few [transformer models](https://github.com/NishantIyer/proxie) and implemented them for various utilities.
 I specialize in GPT fine-tuning, coherence tuning, and prompt engineering.

 Academically, I have consistently excelled while maintaining a balance between my studies and work.
-I have been involved in many programs from esteemed institutions such as MIT and Princeton by auditing them online, seeking to do more.
+I have been involved in many programs from esteemed institutions such as [MIT](https://professional.mit.edu/course-catalog/blockchain-disruptive-technology) and [Princeton](https://www.coursera.org/learn/comparch) by auditing them online, seeking to do more.

+Beyond the realm of technology, I have dedicated eight years of my life to training and practicing Taekwondo, achieving a black belt.
+Additionally, I regularly engage in calisthenics to challenge myself or hit the gym.
+In my free time, I enjoy playing the keys and engaging myself in deep philosophical thoughts and books.

-Presently, I am grinding on the development of my brainchild, Portena - A revolutionary and first-of-its-kind remote desktop architecture.
+Presently, I am focused on the development of my brainchild, [Portena](https://portena.netlify.app) - A revolutionary and first-of-its-kind remote desktop architecture.

 </div>

 <div class="container">